Our Story

 While doing legal research during his incarceration, Anthony wondered why modern technology wasn't utilized more often to measure disparities referenced in the collegiate, government, and non-profit studies he came across.

-It was from there he began his pursuit to create a basic database prototype to assess proportionality in the criminal legal system.
-He began requesting publicly disclosed data from the Department of Corrections, but soon saw it would take technical expertise he didn't possess.
+From there, he began his pursuit to create a basic database prototype to assess proportionality in the criminal legal system.
+He requested publicly disclosed data from the Department of Corrections, but soon saw analyzing this data would take technical expertise he didn't possess.
 Despite his requests for support, colleges, government agencies, and non-profit organizations were unable to help.

 2019

-With assistance from Seattle Clemency Project pro bono counsel, Anthony was granted early release and was hired to be the first Reentry Coordinator for the Seattle Clemency Project.
+With assistance from Seattle Clemency Project pro bono counsel, Anthony was granted early release and was hired to be the first Reentry Coordinator for the organization.

-He built out an innovative reentry system and would go on to become the Reentry Program Director of the organization's reentry staff.
-And all throughout, he continued to request public data and make connections with academic and legal advisors to help him organize the data.
+He built out an innovative reentry system and went on to become the Reentry Program Director of the organization's reentry staff.
+All throughout, he continued to request public data and connect with academic and legal advisors to help him organize the data.

 2020